Versions and compatibility

 Saving/restoring camera state

-), you can store the current camera state in three slots.
+After you've enabled the camera (default with Insert), you can store the current camera state in three slots.
 The camera state is the current location,

 the orientation/rotation of the camera and the FoV, as well as other information recorded in camera path nodes, as the system uses camera path nodes under the hood.